Radon needlet thresholding: Applications to the fan beam tomography

 The estimators we consider are respectively defined as:

 where $\rho_T(\cdot)$ is the hard threshold function with threshold $T$:

 A more precise description is given in Table~\ref{tab:algo}.
-In our experiments, the values of $Y_{g_{k,l,i}}$ have been obtained from an initial approximation of $\langle f, f_{k,l,i}\rangle$ computed with a very fine cubature to which a Gaussian i.i.d. sequence is added.
+In our experiments, the values of $Y_{g_{k,l,m}}$ have been obtained from an initial approximation of $\langle f, f_{k,l,m}\rangle$ computed with a very fine cubature to which a Gaussian i.i.d. sequence is added.

-We have used in our numerical experiments thresholds of the form
+We have used, in our numerical experiments, thresholds of the form

-where $\sigma_{j,\xi}$ is the standard deviation of the noisy needlet coefficients when $f=0$ and $\epsilon=1$:
+where $\sigma_{j,\xi}$ is the standard deviation of the noisy needlet coefficients when $f=0$ and~\mbox{$\epsilon=1$}:

-Note that while the needlet threshold is different than in Theorem~\ref{mM}, as $\sigma_{j,\xi}$ is of order $2^{j\nu}$ its conclusions remain valid.
+Note that, while the needlet threshold is different than in Theorem~\ref{mM}, as $\sigma_{j,\xi}$ is of order~$2^{j\nu}$, its conclusions remain valid.

 An important issue in the needlet scheme is the choice of the cubature in the needlet construction.
-Proposition~\ref{prop:CUB} ensures the existence of a suitable cubature $\xi_j$ for every level $j$ based on a cubature $\tilde\xi_j$ on the sphere but does not give an explicit construction of the points on the sphere nor an explicit formula for the weights $\lambdaquadra_{j,\xi}$.
-Those ingredients are nevertheless central in the numerical scheme and should be specified.
+Proposition~\ref{prop:CUB}\vadjust{\goodbreak} ensures the existence of a suitable cubature $\xi_j$ for every level~$j$ based on a cubature $\tilde\xi_j$ on the sphere but gives neither an explicit construction of the points on the sphere nor an explicit formula for the weights $\lambdaquadra _{j,\xi}$.
+Those ingredients are, nevertheless, central in the numerical scheme and should be specified.

 Three possibilities have been considered: a numerical cubature deduced from an almost uniform cubature of the half sphere available, an approximate cubature deduced from the Healpix cubature on the sphere and a cubature obtained by subsampling a tensorial cubature associated to the latitude and longitude coordinates on the sphere.
-The first strategy has been considered by Baldi et al\citep{baldi-2008} in a slightly different context, there is however a strong limitation on the maximum degree of the cubature available and thus this solution has been abandoned.
-The Healpix strategy, also considered by Baldi et al. in an other paper\citep{baldi09:_asymp}, is easily implementable but, as it is based on an approximate cubature, fails to be precise enough.
+The first strategy has been considered by Baldi \textit{et al.} \cite{baldi-2008} in a slightly different context; there is, however, a strong limitation on the maximum degree of the cubature available and, thus, this solution has been abandoned.
+The Healpix strategy, also considered by Baldi \textit{et al.} in another paper \cite{baldi09asymp}, is easily implementable but, as it is based on an approximate cubature, fails to be precise enough in our numerical experiments.
 The last strategy relies on the subsampling on a tensorial grid on the sphere.
-While such a strategy provides a simple way to construct an admissible cubature, the computation of the cubature weights is becoming an issue as not closed form are available.
+While such a strategy provides a simple way to construct an admissible cubature, the computation of the cubature weights is becoming an issue as no closed form is available.